The Top 19 Essential Legal Documents for Startups in 2024

 9. Non-Compete Agreements

-Another one of the vital legal documents for startups is the non-compete agreement.
+Another one of the essential legal documents for startups is the non-compete agreement.

 It’s a formal contract that restricts your current or former employees from working for or promoting a competing business for a specified period and within a defined geographical location.